dataronio/CarND-Vehicle_Detection-P5/writeup_report.md

 ![alt text][image15]

+The white car in test image 3 is not detected.
+Most of the other frames do a decent job of detected the two main cars in the images.
+There are no false positives detected in the test images.

+### Video Pipeline Implementation ###

+I define a class `Video` which maintains a frame count.
+It also maintains a set of past heatmaps.
+I implement averaging over the last two heatmaps in order to stabilize the image.
+I only process every three frames and I am able to run the videos on my laptop at around 4 frames per second.
+This is far from real-time but is much faster than the original naive implementation of extracting HOG features from each grid window separately in the image.

 ---

 ### Pipeline (video) ##

 The final video output of the project video overall works but with some obvious issues.
-There are intermitant false positives.
+There are intermittent false positives.
 The white car is very difficult to detect after measures are taken to suppress false positives.
 The black car, however, is very easily detected.
 There is constant detection of the black car from the time it enters the frame to the end of the video.
-At least there is one strightforward success story from the video.
+There is the only strightforward success story from the video.
+As with any classifier, the more I suppress false positives the harder it is to detect the true positives.

 Here's a [link to my video result](./project_video_output.mp4)